-I am often asked by my customers, which type of pump should I use for pest control / weed control power spray rig, gas or electric?
+I am often asked by my customers, which type of pump should I use for pest control / weed control power spray rig, a gas or electric sprayer pump?

 Here are some things to consider:

 Gas-Powered Sprayer Pumps: